molecula/documentation/sql-preview/_posts/2022-09-01-sql-bulk-insert.md

 The MAP clause defines how the source data is read and what the expected data types are.

-_map_list_ is a list of expressions and data types that specifiy how to get the source data from the source.
+_map_list_ is a list of expressions and data types that specify how to get the source data from the source.
 If a TRANSFORM clause is specified, the values from the map can be referenced using variables named for the ordinal position they are specified in the map clause.
 For example, given a MAP clause as follows:

 `MAP (0 id, 1 int, 4 string)`